srv-0/Inventory-and-Sales-Analysis/Business_Problems_and_KPIs.md

 ---

 ## 3. The Six Business Problems

-For each problem: business question → relevant data → KPI(s) → analysis
-approach → finding (from the actual dataset) → business implication → recommended action.

 ### Problem 1 — Which products/categories should receive more inventory?
 - **Data:** SALES (demand/velocity), INVENTORY (stockout_months), PRODUCTS